 The following story outlines one of the other concerns that need to be looked at when choosing a sealer — a change in an existing product.

 I implore you to seek out products from companies with long track records in concrete.
-Look for companies that offer reliable consistent service, that offer products and materials in a system, and that manufacture their own sealers.
+Look for companies that offer reliable consistent service, that offer products and materials in a system.
+Also, look for companies that manufacture their own sealers.

 Use whatever products you choose consistently and record all of the information available when you seal a piece.
-We use a finish order to list the sealer, secondary and tertiary color applications, weather, steps taken, time frames, date after cast, moisture content, and whatever other info is available.
+We use a finish order to list the sealer, secondary and tertiary color applications.
+We also use this to take note of the weather, the steps taken and time frames.
+Additionally, we note the date after cast, moisture content and whatever other info is available.
 This sheet gets filled out when we are mixing and inducting sealers or cleaning up.

-It is also good to think about the self-maintenance schedule introduced by Cheng Concrete that includes wax application by the clients.
+It is also good to think about the self-maintenance schedule.
+There is one available from Cheng Concrete that includes wax application by the clients.
 This is a great responsibility to give to a client.
-We use a sacrificial liquid wax that wipes on and dries in minutes to create a hard film that is clear, UV-stable, and gets rid of the superficial scratches in the surface.
+We use a sacrificial liquid wax that wipes on.
+It dries in minutes to create a hard film that is clear, UV-stable.
+Additionally, it gets rid of the superficial scratches in the surface.

-A sealer such as the Pro-Seal polycarbonate allows a patina over time that is alluring, especially in a commercial setting that gets a lot of use.
-The employees get paid to maintain the area and can easily apply a wear coating.
+A sealer such as the Pro-Seal polycarbonate allows a patina over time that is alluring.
+This is especially true in a commercial setting that gets a lot of use.
+Pay employees to maintain the area and they can easily apply a wear coating for durablity.